SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 .. figure:: _static/Schema_Simulation_0.png
   :width: 15cm

-  Simulation set-up at the start of the simulation in this Section (not to scale)
+  Set-up of the simulation moving window at time ``t=0`` (not to scale).
+  The physical elements inside the window are not shown.

 .. _exercise2:
 .. admonition:: Exercise 2